Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Proposed Solution

 \subsection{MBVC-WB}

 The collision avoidance constraint in~\eqref{eq:original-mpc-collision} is enforced explicitly by requiring the inter-robot distance to be more than~$r_{\min}$ at all time.
-However, the exact trajectory of other robots are not accessible during planning.
+However, the future states of other robots are not available at the current time.
 Thus, we propose to replace them with the \emph{predetermined trajectory} of other robots.

 \begin{definition}[Predetermined Trajectory (PT)] The predetermined trajectory for robot $i$ at time $t$ is defined as